StevenDalderop/Running-Dashboard/README.md

 # Running dashboard

-Running dashboard is a website that shows the data of my Garmin watch on a website.
+Running dashboard is a website that shows the data of a Garmin 35 watch on a website.
 It uses Django, Dango-Rest-Framework for the back-end and React for the front-end.

 ## Installation